Japanese sweets making and Tea Ceremony in Tokyo Shinjuku

 We recommend booking with us in advance so you don’t have to wait in line, especially during peak seasons in early April and mid-November.
 This is also cheaper and more convenient.

 The recipes followed during our classes are vegan and vegetarian-friendly!
-The plant-based treats are also halal and kosher.
+The plant-based treats are also halal.
 We highly recommend letting us know if you have any preferences or diets anyway just to make sure.

 Do you accept groups?

 Yes!
-Our sweets-making class is recommended for all kinds of groups, couples, and families with kids.
+Our sweets-making class is recommended for all kinds of groups, couples, and families.
 We also offer our services for a team-building activity for corporate groups.

 Is a tea ceremony included?